It Will Rain: Commercial performance

 In the United States, "It Will Rain" debuted on the Billboard Hot 100 at number 28.
 It is Mars's first soundtrack single to chart on the Hot 100.
 "It Will Rain" also entered at number 19 on the Adult Top 40 top twenty chart, eventually peaking at number three.
 It gradually climbed up the Hot 100 and peaked at number three.
 "It Will Rain" was successful on the Billboard pop charts, reaching number one on the Mainstream Top 40 chart.
 It placed at number 26 on the year-end ranking for Billboard Hot 100 in 2012.
 In Canada, "It Will Rain" was able to peak at number five on the Canadian Hot 100.
 Not only was certified five times platinum by the Recording Industry Association of America (RIAA), but it was also certified seven times platinum by Music Canada (MC).

 In Australia, "It Will Rain" entered at number 22 on the ARIA Charts, and reached its peak of number 14 nine weeks after its debut, staying there for one week in total.
 It gradually descended down the charts, present within the top 50 for a total of 17 weeks.
 It was certified twice platinum by the Australian Recording Industry Association (ARIA) for shipment of 140,000 copies of the single.
 At the year-end tabulation, the song ranked at number 87 on the Singles chart.
 In New Zealand, "It Will Rain" debuted at number 28, it ascended the charts reaching the second spot of the chart, being kept of the first place by Rihanna and Calvin Harris' "We Found Love".
 The single gradually descended down the charts and was present for a total of 19 weeks.
-Recorded Music NZ (RNMZ) awarded the track a triple platinum plaque.
+Recorded Music NZ (RNMZ) awarded the track a fourth platinum plaque.

 In the United Kingdom the song debuted at number 16, peaking at number 14, four weeks later, on the UK Singles Chart.
 The song spent 16 weeks on the singles chart and was certified platinum by the British Phonographic Industry (BPI).
 Across Europe, "It Will Rain" reached the top fifteen of the charts in Denmark, Finland, Germany, Ireland, Luxembourg, and Scotland.
 It received a platinum certification in Denmark for 90,000 copies.
 In South America, "It Will Rain", reached the top of Pop/Rock General chart in Venezuela.
 In South Korea, the song peaked at number 1 on the "International Download Chart".
 Its successful chart performance was noticed by NJ.com critic, Tris McCall, who said that "It Will Rain" was "inescapable" during the winter.